B.O.T.A. tarot deck: The "tarot tableau" spread

 In his book The Tarot: A Key to the Wisdom of the Ages, Paul Foster Case published the Hebrew letter attributions of the Golden Dawn for the first time.
-Also made public was Cases's "tarot tableau", a spread (pattern for laying out all of the tarot cards) which Case said revealed certain relationships and dissimilarities among them.
+Also made public was Case's "tarot tableau", a spread (pattern for laying out all of the tarot cards) which Case said revealed certain relationships and dissimilarities among them.
 This tableau was used by the American branch of Alpha et Omega when Case was the "praemonstrator" (chief instructor) of that order's Thoth–Hermes lodge in Chicago.
-The tarot tableau is an arrangement of the 22 major arcana cards into 3 horizontal rows that span across 7 vertical columns.
-On the top row there is only the Fool card, in the center of the row.
-Rows two through four consist of seven cards each, arranged in sequential order, such that cards 1 through 7 are on row two, cards 8 through 14 are on row three, and cards 15 through 21 are on row four.
+The tarot tableau is an arrangement of the 22 major arcana cards into three horizontal rows that span across seven vertical columns.
+Above the top row there is only the Fool card, above the center of the row.
+The three rows consist of seven cards each, arranged in sequential order, such that cards 1 through 7 are in the top row, cards 8 through 14 are in the centre row, and cards 15 through 21 are in the bottom row.

 Use in meditation and intuition

 Builders of the Adytum, although an organization devoted to mysticism (specifically Western esotericism), has repeatedly emphasized that tarot cards are primarily a tool for meditation, not fortune-telling.
-Case invented a new, non-magical definition for the word "divination": "the use of spiritual intuition to find solutions to problems".
 After explaining the BOTA method for tarot divination in his book titled The Tarot: A Key to the Wisdom of the Ages, Case specifically explained the differences between this particular type of divination and fortune-telling.
 Case then closed with the warning: "Finally, let me reiterate the thought that this is not to be used for vulgar fortune telling, or to amuse a party of friends.
 If you yield to the temptation so to abuse this information, you will pay for it in the loss of all power of true divination, and probably in the loss of ability to control the higher rates of psychic vibration."